jsreport/docs/docs/dotnet-local.md

 ```

 The same way you can [convert html to xlsx](/learn/html-to-xlsx), use [javascript templating engines](/learn/templating-engines) to dynamically assemble html, include custom [javascript function based hooks](/learn/scripts) and all the other beauty of jsreport.
 The c# API for such use cases is the same as for [jsreport.Client](/learn/dotnet-client), please check it out for deeper rendering API description.

+The assembly is compiled for [.NET standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) and you can use it in full .net as well as in [.NET core](https://www.microsoft.com/net/core/platform) applications.

 ## Configuration
 jsreport core and the most of the extensions provides tons of [configuration options](/learn/configuration).
 These options can be passed to the local jsreport using the config file, but also right from the c#.